SMART: Science Maths and Real Technology

 SMART science shows use demonstrations, experiments, drama, and multi-media to explore STEM concepts, and spark aspirations for future careers.

 Science shows are usually 50 minutes in duration.
 Timing and content can be tailored to suit event requirements and learning needs.

-SMART hands-on STEM workshops offer enjoyable, inquiry-based learning experiences in science, coding, and robotics.
+SMART hands-on STEM workshops offer enjoyable, inquiry-based learning experiences in science, engineering, coding, and robotics.

 Workshops can be delivered as stand alone sessions (1 - 2 hours duration), be packaged into full-day events, or delivered as a multi-week lesson series.

 SMART offer professional development workshops, designed to support teachers to build skills and confidence in delivering STEM learning activities.